PicsArt/cppbind/docs/04_advanced_features/03_snippets.rst

           let {{target_name}} = String(cString: {{name}}{{'!' if nullable|default(False)}})

 Here we can see **types** section which is used to define type information for the given cxx type.
 We use **converters** section to write conversion logic from source to target language for the given type.
+Section key names should be of the following format:
-In section key names `_to_` joiner is used to separate source and target languages: for example `c_to_cxx` means that our source is C and target is cxx.
+<source language> + `_to_` + <target language>: for example, `c_to_cxx` means that our source is C and target is cxx.
 This syntax is not
 mandatory: user can have any custom name and define source, target and snippet information under `source`, `target` and `snippet`
 subsection: